Vicinity Location:The trailhead is about 50 miles southeast of Portland, Oregon in the Mt. Hood National Forest.

 Length and Elevation:

-This trip is not to be taken when avalanche danger is high and you are responsible for assessing the steep, open slope on this hike for avalanche danger and your own personal safety.
+The loop trip is not to be taken when avalanche danger is high and you are responsible for assessing the steep, open slope on this hike for avalanche danger and your own personal safety.
+Use the map to climb up along the PCT on Boy Scout Ridge and return the same way.

 From the northwest corner of the parking lot, follow the well-used path along White River.
 On a clear day the views of Mt.
 Hood with White River flowing in the foreground are spectacular.
 In winter the glacial melt is minimal and the river changes from milky white to a clear flowing stream.